Trendit-website/Trendit-api/backend/README.md

     "status": "success",
     "message": "User registered successfully",
     "status_code": 201,
+    "user_data": {
+        "user_id": 129,
+        "email": "user@mail.com"
     }
+}
 ```
-You can then go ahead to redirect user to login page.
+You can then proceed to redirect the user to the complete registration page.
+The `user_id` will be required in that endpoint.

 **Error Handling**
 If Email verification fails, you will receive a JSON response with details about the error, including the status code.